tikservices/html5-video-everywhere/docs/tutorials/h5vew-adding-new-website-support.md

 - `content/video-player.js`: Defines `VP` class which creates the video player widget and add to it custom styles, properties based on the extension settings and also it adds a context menu to the video player.
-- `content/report-geolocation.js`: Tracks how much offen this module is used and the user base geolocation.
+- `content/statics.js`: Tracks how often this module is used, browser/extension version and the browser default language.
 - `content/common.js`: Contains common functions used by more than when script.
 - `content/Options.js`: Defines `Options` class that contains all logic